haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 On Target.
 You and your group (or the target object) appear where you want to.
 Off Target.
 You and your group (or the target object) appear a random distance away from the destination in a random direction.
 Distance off target is 1d10 × 1d10 percent of the distance that was to be traveled.
 For example, if you tried to travel 120 miles, landed off target, and rolled a 5 and 3 on the two d10s, then you would be off target by 15 percent, or 18 miles.
 The GM determines the direction off target randomly by rolling a d8 and designating 1 as
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 186

 one year.
 You need not use the circle to teleport when you cast the spell in this way.
 Thaumaturgy